Travel to Japan

 • YUL and NRT

 • From June 1, 2018, Air Canada operates direct flights between NRT and Montreal (YUL).
+For info on NRT to Tokyo, see here.

 • YVR and HND/NRT